victorclf/qcamap-plus/README.md

 Changes made with this script will only appear after refreshing the page
 because this script is not interacting with the app code.

+This is EXPERIMENTAL.
+Make sure to BACKUP YOUR WORK.

 # API